openid/connect/openid-4-verifiable-presentations/openid-4-verifiable-presentations-1_0.md

 # Authorization Request {#vp_token_request}

-The authorization request follows the definition given in [@!RFC6749].
+The Authorization Request follows the definition given in [@!RFC6749].

 The following new parameters are defined by this specification: